-Today the perception is that Christianity simply does not matter, is neither harmful nor helpful, and remnants of any substantial “Christian memory” is all but lost in our culture.
+Today the perception is that Christianity simply does not matter, is neither harmful nor helpful, and remnants of any substantial “Christian memory” are all but lost on our culture.
 The challenges before us are striking and the relevance of the Gospel is hard to show.
 However, a quick glance at 1 Cor.
 9:19-22 provides a solid framework for being creative in our strategies to effectively communicate the Gospel.

 Though I am free and belong to no one, I have made myself a slave to everyone, to win as many as possible.
 To the Jews I became like a Jew, to win the Jews.
 To those under the law I became like one under the law (though I myself am not under the law), so as to win those under the law.
 To those not having the law I became like one not having the law (though I am not free from Gods law but am under Christ’s law), so as to win those not having the law.
 To the weak I became weak, to win the weak.
 I have become all things to all people so that by all possible means I might save some.
 I do all this for the sake of the gospel, that I may share in its blessings.

 - In effect, Paul is saying that non-verbal communication is vital to our effectiveness in sharing the Gospel (63-95% of all communication is non-verbal).